Siko91/my-first-NestJS-app/README.md

 - I would not be using TypeORM
 - The data structure itself would have been quite different

+## Known Issues:

+Running automated tests together causes a lot of them to fail.

+- That is not due to the tests being wrong, but due to their setup being incorrect.
+- The idea was to reset the SQLite Database every time, but doe to some errors, it resets only at the start of a test job.
+- In other words - the test automation works fine if tests are executed one-by-one, but breaks if all of them run at once.
+- Instead of remodelling the tests to expect a polluted DB, I wish to fix the setup so that the DB is always clean.

 ## Important Comments in the code:

 - [The ENV Singleton Problem](src/env.ts)